 Rozetta Johnston met Sam Dees through her manager Jesse Davis.
 Sam was writing and producing for Clintone Records.
 That’s despite Sam Dees being a talented singer in his own right.
 Sadly, Sam Dees struggled to make a breakthrough.
 That would be the case throughout his career.
 However, Sam Dees was a talented and prolific songwriter, and would pen Rozetta Johnston’s Clintone Records’ debut.

-Sam Dees penned A Woman’s Way under his Lillian Dees alias.
-When A Woman’s Way was then released in October 1970, it reached ninety-four in the US Billboard 100 and thirty-nine in the US R&B charts.
+Sam Dees penned A Woman’s Way with his wife Lillian Dees.
+When A Woman’s Way was then released in October 1970, it reached ety-four in the US Billboard 100 and thirty-nine in the US R&B charts.
 This was regarded as a success as Clintone Records was a relatively new label, and A Woman’s Way was Rozetta Johnston’s first single in four years.
 Belatedly, she was enjoying a tantalising taste of the heady brew that’s success.

 After the success of A Woman’s Way, Clintone Records were keen to build on the momentum that had been created.
 So Rozetta Johnson was sent back into the single to record two more songs that had been penned by Sam Dees, Who Are You Gonna Love (Your Woman Or Your Wife) and Can Feel My Love Comin’ Down.
 These songs were arranged by Dale Warren and produced by Sam Dees.
 Once they were recorded, the single was scheduled for release in early 1971.